 A thorough examination with your general dentist should uncover the causes of your tooth or gum pain.
 Treating dental problems is the only way to resolve them.
 Without treatment, your chewing difficulties will worsen.

 Canker or cold sores, cuts, or other abrasions should heal naturally.
 If you notice a sore that doesn’t get well in two weeks, see the dentist.
 Oral cancer presents as irritation or a white, red, or purple lesion.
 Oral cancer must be treated or it may worsen and spread.

 Jaw joint pain, also called TMJ pain, can cause chewing problems and make your jaw muscles feel tired or overworked

 The two temporomandibular joints on either side of the skull let your jaw open, close, and move right and left.
 TMJ disorder also causes migraines, ringing in the ears, headaches, neck/shoulder/face pain, and even tingling fingers and toes.

 The TMJs may hurt if they aren’t in the right position to fully rest when the jaw is closed.
 Injury or birth defects may be to blame, but a misaligned bite is a common cause.
 When top and bottom teeth don’t fit together like a puzzle when the mouth is closed, the TMJs can’t rest.

 Muscles and nerves around the joints, and the disc between the bones, become irritated.
 Dentists can correct the fit of upper and lower teeth together (called occlusion) or offer a mouth guard that holds the jaws in a position where they can rest.

-A stroke can cause jaw control problems that interferes with chewing foods
+A stroke can cause jaw control problems that interferes with chewing and swallowing foods